Mark Wotte: Playing career

-Wotte played for Sportclub Enschede and FC Twente Academy, The Netherlands U.17's, and 1st Team Football for Feyenoord Rotterdam, FC Vlaardingen, FC Den Haag and SVV Schiedam in his native Netherlands.
+Wotte played for Sportclub Enschede and FC Twente Academy, The Netherlands U.17's, and 1st Team Football for Feyenoord, FC Vlaardingen, FC Den Haag and SVV in his native Netherlands.
 Injuries ended his career in 1986.

-Coaching and management career
+Coaching and managerial career

-In 1996, he was named manager of ADO Den Haag, where he stayed for two seasons, before signing for FC Utrecht (1997–2000).
-He later worked for FC Den Bosch, Willem II Tilburg, the Royal Dutch Football Association, Feyenoord Rotterdam (technical director), and Ismaily SC in Egypt.
-He left Ismaily SC on 16 December 2006 due to family reasons, to return to the Netherlands to coach RKC Waalwijk before moving to Qatar to manage Al Ahli.
+In 1996, Wotte was named manager of ADO Den Haag, where he stayed for two seasons, before signing for Utrecht (1997–2000).
+He later worked for Den Bosch, Willem II, the Royal Dutch Football Association, Feyenoord (technical director), and Ismaily in Egypt.
+He left Ismaily on 16 December 2006 due to family reasons, to return to the Netherlands to coach RKC Waalwijk before moving to Qatar to manage Al Ahli.

 Southampton

 Having initially been linked with Southampton in 2005, Wotte joined the club as part of the new management team in 2008, with particular responsibility for the development of Southampton's youth squad.
 He was appointed manager on 23 January 2009, replacing Jan Poortvliet.
 Southampton drew 2–2 against Norwich City in his first game in charge.

 Defeats against Sheffield United and Bristol City left the Saints in relegation trouble.
 Wins against Preston North End, Cardiff City and Ipswich Town gave Southampton hope, but the club went into administration, due to financial problems.
-The resulting ten-points deduction confirmed their relegation to League One.
+Unable to steer them to safety, Southampton were relegated to League One, where they would start with the 10 point deduction at the start of the following season.
 Wotte left the club after it was taken over by Markus Liebherr in the summer of 2009.

 Universitatea Craiova

-Wotte signed a one and a half year contract with Romania's Liga I team Universitatea Craiova on 7 January 2010.
+Wotte signed a one-and-a-half-year contract with Romania's Liga I team Universitatea Craiova on 7 January 2010.
 He led the team on a good run, which contained victories against Rapid București, Vaslui, Poli Iași, Brașov and Astra Ploiești.
-However, after losing two home games he was suspended on 10 May 2010 for 30 days, despite saving the team from relegation being 4 points clear from the relegation places.
+However, after losing two home games, he was suspended on 10 May 2010 for 30 days, despite saving the team from relegation, being four points clear above the relegation zone.
 Following the suspension, Wotte got in a conflict with the Craiova's owner and left the club.
 In 2015 the CAS of FIFA decided the dismissal was injustice.